csci-1301/csci-1301.github.io/lectures/080_decisions_booleans_and_comparisons/readme.md

 Console.WriteLine(myStringVar == "Train");
 Console.WriteLine(myCharVar == 'b');
 ```
+## Relational Operators

-We can also test if a value is greater than another, using the following _relational_ operators.
+We can also test if a value or a variable is greater than another, using the following _relational_ operators.

 **Relational Operators** | |
 :---: | :---: | :---: